-To date, China has signed bilateral social security agreements with Germany, South Korea, Denmark, Finland, Canada, Switzerland, the Netherlands, France, Spain, Luxembourg, Japan, and Serbia (except for that with France, all agreements are now effective).
+To date, China has signed bilateral social security agreements with Germany, South Korea, Denmark, Finland, Canada, Switzerland, the

+Netherlands, France, Spain, Luxembourg, Japan, and Serbia (except for that with France, all agreements are now effective).
 These bilateral agreements aim to exempt employees from either country from having to contribute to certain mandatory social security in the other country (e.g., pension and unemployment insurance).

 The bilateral social security agreement between Spain and China, which came into force on March 20, 2018, allows individuals to maintain social security contributions in the country of origin for 72 months (six years).
 The relevant authority in that country issues the authorization (in Spain, the Ministry of Employment and Social Security; in China, the Ministry of Human Resources and Social Security).
 This period can be extended by applying to the relevant authority at least three months before its expiration.
-The Chinese authorities have confirmed that the Agreement will apply to all employees dispatched from Spain to China, regardless of whether the Spanish employees enter into a local contract in China, required by the local authorities to obtain a work permit, if the relevant

-New residence cards available for Hong Kong, Macau and Taiwan residents working in mainland China authority in Spain can issue the similar participation certificate for these employees.
+The Chinese authorities have confirmed that the agreement will apply to all employees dispatched from Spain to China, regardless of whether the Spanish employees enter into a local contract in China, required by the local authorities to obtain a work permit, if the relevant authority in Spain can issue the similar participation certificate for these employees.
 They can then present this certificate to the competent authority in China and apply for the exemption of the relevant social security contribution in China.